 Documents need to be legalised in the country that they were issued.
 As TEFL Org UK is in the United Kingdom, a TEFL Org UK certificate needs to be legalised in the United Kingdom.

 - Go to the Get your document legalised section of the GOV.UK website https://www.gov.uk/get-document-legalised

 - Select “Start a standard application” and “Educational certificate (UK)” from the document options available.

-- Confirm that you certificate has been notorised, your personal details, where you would like the document returned to and your contact details.
+- Confirm that your certificate has been notarised, your personal details, where you would like the document returned to and your contact details.

 Print off the order confirmation page and include it in the envelope along with your original TEFL certificate.
 This needs to be sent to:

 Foreign & Commonwealth Office

 We would highly recommend using a courier or tracked delivery service e.g. Royal Mail Special Delivery.